Social-Emotional Learning is Integral to Learning – and School Design

 We believe that designing schools for the next generation of learners is a significant responsibility and should be done through the lens of educating the whole child.
 We are not only training students for the next phase of their lives, but most importantly, we’re preparing them to be responsible citizens who can positively impact their communities.

 Discover more methodologies on social-emotional learning and how GMB partnered with the be nice. program and Grandville Public Schools to design a middle school that fosters development of the whole child.
-Jeff Hoag will be speaking with Christy Buck from be nice. and Roger Bearup from Grandville Public Schools as part of the Association for Learning Environments Learning Scapes 2021 Conference in Denver, Colorado, October 15.
-Register to attend.
+GMB's K-12 team spoke with Christy Buck from be nice. and Roger Bearup from Grandville Public Schools as part of the Association for Learning Environments Learning Scapes 2021 Conference in Denver, Colorado, on October 15.
+Watch their virtual presentation below.

 Want to learn more?Reach out to one of our design professionals